pongthang/arco_linux/README.md

   * <ins>ctrl+o (in command mode)</ins> Return back.
   * <ins>space+k+c (in command mode)</ins> Compile.
   * <ins>space+k+r (in command mode)</ins> Run.
+  * w, e, $, 0 are the motion specifiers. `A` is used for appending (move to the last of the line and start appending there.)
+  * Typing a number before a motion will repeat that operation that many times. j
   #### SPLIT SCREEN
   * <ins>:sp (in command mode)</ins> Split screen horizontally.
   * <ins>:vsp (in command mode)</ins> Split screen vertically.